Dark means a lot of things. So by dark, what I mean is violent, deep,

 16. Samurai Champloo

 Fan of Hip Hop?
-Good, Samurai Champloo has plenty of hip hop music playing throughout.
+Good, Samurai Champloo has plenty of hip hop

 If you love Cowboy Bebop, the same creators were behind Samurai Champloo.
 And they both share similar vibes.